 After massaging each side of the back its then the turn of your shoulders and arms to get some attention: beginning with strong massage stokes along the trapezius muscle (that muscle at the top of your shoulders).
 These days, with many people spending long hours in front of a computer, driving a vehicle or lifting small children, shoulder muscles can develop painful knots.
 Knots are basically parts of the muscle that has contracted and has got stuck in that contracted position.
 Deep repetitive massage techniques can help the muscle to relax and reduce the shoulder pain caused by these knots.

-To help break down these knots our therapists use their fingers, then their thumbs, knuckles, forearms and finally their elbows to loosen up the tangled muscle fibres, first of the shoulder then the neck.
-Next comes some stretches of the shoulder blades and deep massage strokes on the arms, again using first palms, then knucles, then forearms.
+To help break down these knots our therapists use their fingers, then knuckles, forearms and finally their elbows to loosen up the tangled muscle fibres.
+Next comes some stretches of the shoulder blades and deep massage strokes on the arms, again using first palms, then knuclkes and forearms.

 The back massage is completed with the application of a hot wet towel to the back and shoulders.
-Thai massage palming and squeezing techniques of the erector spinae muscles are used through the hot towel, as well as strong pinches of the Rhomboid muscles, rhythmic manipulation of the spine, and if required, Thai yoga rotations of the shoulder joint and/or stretches of the lower back muscles
+Thai massage palming and squeezing techniques of the erector spinae muscles are used through the hot towel, as well as strong pinches of the rhomboid muscles and rhythmic manipulation of the spine.

-The massage continues with a stomach and chest massage (men only for chest massage: stomach massage can be included for female clients on request), and ends with a face, head, neck and shoulder massage using our heavenly iMantara
+The massage continues with a stomach and chest massage (men only for chest massage: stomach massage can be included for female clients on request), and ends with a face, head, neck and shoulder massage.

-Thai- vedic massage’s Abhyanga therapists Clara Gomez and Stephen Nock both trained in Ayurvedic Deep Tissue Massage at Rasovai
+Thai- vedic massage’s therapist Stephen Nock trained in Ayurvedic Deep Tissue Massage at Rasovai

 N.B.
-The masssage routine may vary depending on the therapist you have booked with or can be tailored to your particular needs - for example if your main problem areas are your back and shoulders we can spend the whole time (in a 60 or 90 minute massage) working only on your back shoulders and arms.
+The masssage routine can be tailored to your particular needs - for example if your main problem areas are your back and shoulders I can spend the whole time (in a 60 or 90 minute massage) working only on your back shoulders and arms.